stev3bb/SENG2021/README.md

 ## Bugs
 * **Campsite Search: When moving map shows a blue selected section(can't reproduce)
 * **Campsite Search: Need to do something when the campsites are close together(can't click on icon)
+* **Campsite Search: Screen just randomly whites out sometimes when zooming in and out fast